Sakhalin-fir bark beetle

 Where: Polygraphus proximus is indigenous to Asia.
 It is commonly found in the Far East of Russia (including the Kuril Islands), Korea Democratic Peoples’ Republic, Japan and the North-East of China.
 The native area of P. proximus more or less coincides with the distribution range of the Far Eastern species of Abies.

-EPPO region: Russia - Central Russia (introduced - Leningrad region in 1999, Moscow region in 2006), Eastern Siberia (introduced – Krasnoyarsk), Far East (native - Khabarovsk, Primorye, Sakhalin including the Kuril islands (Iturup, Kunashir, Shikotan)), Western Siberia (introduced – Kemerovo in the mid 1990s, Tomsk in 2009).
+EPPO region: Russia - Central Russia (introduced - Leningrad region in 1999, Moscow region in 2006), Eastern Siberia (introduced – Krasnoyarsk), Far East (native - Khabarovsk, Primorye, Sakhalin including the Kuril islands (Iturup, Kunashir, Shikotan)), Western Siberia (introduced – Altay, Kemerovo in the mid 1990s, Tomsk in 2009).

 Asia: China (North-East), Japan (Hokkaido, Honshu, Kyushu, Shikoku), Korea Democratic Peoples’ Republic, Russia (Far East).